CarpeDatumInc/tm1helper/README.md

 ## Features

-* `Syntax Highlighting` for all rules and process functions to allow for faster readability
+* [Syntax Highlighting](#syntax-highlighting) for all rules and process functions to allow for faster readability
-* `Code Completion` to assist with parameter usage in the rule and process function calls
+* [Code Completion](#code-completion) to assist with parameter usage in the rule and process function calls
-* `TI Snippets` for standard approaches to common operations in a TM1 Turbo Integrator Process, such as subset element looping, datasource parameter setting, etc
+* [TI Snippets](#code-snippets) for standard approaches to common operations in a TM1 Turbo Integrator Process, such as subset element looping, datasource parameter setting, etc
-* `MDX Query Building' allows you to quickly generate complex MDX from building blocks of MDX statements.
+* [MDX Query Building](#mdx-query-building) allows you to quickly generate complex MDX from building blocks of MDX statements.
-* `Standardized Convensions` are used for all variables, parameters, and code blocks that allow for consistency in code usage and readability
+* [Standardized Conventions](#standardized-conventions) are used for all variables, parameters, and code blocks that allow for consistency in code usage and readability
-* `CarpeDatum Snippets` are included in this repository for those customers using CarpeDatum's Turbo Integrator script library
+* [CarpeDatum Snippets](#cdc-snippets) are included in this repository for those customers using CarpeDatum's Turbo Integrator script library
-* `Custom Snippets` can be added for personalized and frequently used snippets for rules and TI processes
+* [Custom Snippets](#custom-snippets) can be added for personalized and frequently used snippets for rules and TI processes

 >NOTE: The snippets and code completion includes syntax and functional capabilities up to version 2.0.6 (such as hierarchies, temporary views, etc).
 Some commands and code snippets may not be available on older versions of TM1.